danielkec/blog/_posts/2024-01-09-helidon-fatjar-thinjar.md

 COPY --from=build /helidon/target/quickstart.jar ./
 ```

 As the dependencies are being copied to the container image in a standalone step, it also gets cached separately.
-Next time, you fix something and just change the business code.
-You don't actually need to push all the unchanged dependencies to your image repository.
+The next time you fix something and just change the business code, you don't actually need to push all the unchanged dependencies to your image repository.
 You push just a small archive, saving your time and bandwidth.
 Let's compare it with a quick demo.

 ```bash